 Is there a home filter that can be used to reduce the level of PFAS in drinking water?

-Public Health Madison Dane County does not recommend that people who get water from Well 15 invest in filters or bottled water at this time.
-The water is not considered a potential threat to health and is safe to drink.
+Public Health Madison Dane County does not recommend that people invest in filters or bottled water.

 However, people searching for peace of mind may be interested in the following information about filtration.